ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 # Prime Counting Function

-The prime counting functions fascinates mathematicians and hobbyists alike.
+The prime counting function fascinates mathematicians and hobbyists alike.
 In the prime number theorem, the prime counting function is related to the logarithmic integral function via